-In corticosteroid nonresponders (< 5% of children and > 10% of adults), frequent relapsers, and corticosteroid-dependent patients, prolonged remission may be achieved with an oral cytotoxic drug (usually cyclophosphamide 2 to 3 mg/kg once/day for 12 wk or chlorambucil 0.15 mg/kg once/day for 8 wk).
+In corticosteroid nonresponders (< 5% of children and > 10% of adults), frequent relapsers, and corticosteroid-dependent patients, prolonged remission may be achieved with an oral cytotoxic drug (usually cyclophosphamide 2 to 3 mg/kg once a day for 12 weeks or chlorambucil 0.15 mg/kg once a day for 8 weeks).
 (See the Cochrane abstract review Non-corticosteroid treatment for nephrotic syndrome in children.)
 However, these drugs may suppress gonadal function (most serious in prepubertal adolescents), cause hemorrhagic cystitis, have mutagenic potential, and suppress bone marrow and lymphocyte function.
-Dosage should be monitored with frequent CBCs, and hemorrhagic cystitis should be sought by urinalysis.
+Dosage should be monitored with frequent complete blood counts (CBCs), and hemorrhagic cystitis should be sought by urinalysis.
 Adults, particularly if older or hypertensive, are more prone to adverse effects from these cytotoxic drugs.
-Another alternative is cyclosporine 3 mg/kg po bid, adjusted to obtain a whole-blood trough concentration of 50 to 150 μg/L (40 to 125 nmol/L).
+Another alternative is cyclosporine 3 mg/kg orally twice a day, adjusted to obtain a whole-blood trough concentration of 50 to 150 mcg/L (40 to 125 nmol/L).
 Patients responsive to cyclosporine frequently relapse when the drug is stopped.

-MCD accounts for most cases of nephrotic syndrome in children and is usually idiopathic.
+Minimal change disease accounts for most cases of nephrotic syndrome in children and is usually idiopathic.

 Confirm the diagnosis by renal biopsy in adults and atypical childhood cases.